 - One wheeled bin for household residual waste.
 Standard bin will be (Grey lid) size 180 litres.
 We will collect household waste contained in grey lid wheeled bins or labelled bags where space is restricted.
 Household waste should only contain materials that cannot be recycled.
 We will not collect any additional waste not inside the bin with the lid closed.

-- One wheeled bin for mixed plastics and cardboard.
+- One wheeled bin for mixed dry recycling.
 Standard bin will be (Blue lid) size 240 litres.
-Plastic bottles, pots, tubs and trays, food cartons, drink cartons and flattened cardboard in blue lid wheeled bins or issued tagged bags where space is restricted.
+Plastic bottles, pots, tubs and trays; food and drink cartons; clean tins and cans; empty aerosols; clean foils; paper and flattened cardboard of any colour can be recycled in blue lid wheeled bins or issued tagged bags where space is restricted.
 You can order a second bin free of charge if you need one.

-- One black recycling box or basket for other dry recyclable materials.
-We will collect glass bottles and jars, food and drinks cans, aerosols, paper, textiles and foil in kerbside recycling boxes or baskets as provided.
+- One black recycling box or basket for glass and bagged textiles.
+We will collect glass bottles and jars, and bagged textiles and paired shoes (no black sacks or charity bags) in the kerbside recycling boxes or baskets as provided.
 Additional recyclables will be collected if separately presented in carrier bags (not black sacks or charity bags).
 You can order a second box free of charge if you need one.

 - One wheeled bin for garden waste to householders who subscribe to this service.
 Standard bin will be (Green lid) size 180 litres.
 For householders who have subscribed and display a valid sticker we will collect garden waste contained in green lid wheeled bins or issued tagged bags where space is restricted, grass cuttings, hedge clippings, shrub prunings, plants, leaves, weeds.
 We will not collect soil, stone/concrete, plastic, metal, vegetable peelings from food preparation or windfall fruit.
 You can order and pay for additional bins on a renewable yearly agreement.
 Garden waste can be disposed of at any of Wiltshire Council's household recycling centres.